A Guide to Elaborating an Integration Strategy for Your eCommerce B2B System

 #3 Outline Your Application Model

 Design a scheme of the whole system of integrations your app has to develop.
-Arrange it by categories from the point #1 and chosen endpoints from the point #2.
+Arrange it by categories from point #1 and chosen endpoints from point #2.
 It has to give a clear vision of collaborative user experience within your application.
 Your aim is to organize all these connections to make data interaction between them seamless and insensible for users.

 #4 Write Integration Use Cases